alexzma/Pinball/Materials/README.md

-This folder contains the materials.
+This is the section that contains the materials and associated files.